-general link (GLK) station (STA): [GLK STA] A STA that implements GLK functionality.
+general link station (GLK STA): A station (STA) that implements general link (GLK) functionality.

-geolocation database dependent (GDD) access point (AP): [GDD AP] A station (STA) dependent on information received from a geolocation database (GDB) in order to initiate and maintain a network.
+geolocation database dependent access point (GDD AP): A station (STA) dependent on information received from a geolocation database (GDB) in order to initiate and maintain a network.

-geolocation database dependent (GDD) dependent station (STA): [GDD dependent STA] A STA that is under the control of a GDD enabling STA.
+geolocation database dependent dependent station (GDD dependent STA): A station (STA) that is under the control of a geolocation database dependent (GDD) enabling STA.

-geolocation database dependent (GDD) enabling station (STA): [GDD enabling STA] A STA that has the authority to control the operation of GDD dependent STAs after obtaining available spectrum for use at its own location.
+geolocation database dependent enabling station (GDD enabling STA): A station (STA) that has the authority to control the operation of geolocation database dependent (GDD) dependent STAs after obtaining available spectrum for use at its own location.

-geolocation database dependent (GDD) fixed station (STA): [GDD fixed STA] A STA whose geographical location information is fixed and maintained in a geolocation database (GDB) and whose operation depends on information received from that database.
+geolocation database dependent fixed station (GDD fixed STA): A station (STA) whose geographical location information is fixed and maintained in a geolocation database (GDB) and whose operation depends on information received from that database.

-geolocation database dependent (GDD) geolocated non-access point (non-AP) station (STA): [GDD geolocated non-AP STA]A STA that is not contained in an AP and is authorized by a geolocation database (GDB) to operate at its current location.
+geolocation database dependent geolocated non-access point station (GDD geolocated non-AP STA): A station (STA) that is not contained in an AP and is authorized by a geolocation database (GDB) to operate at its current location.

-geolocation database dependent (GDD) non-access point (non-AP) station (STA): [GDD non-AP STA] A STA that is not contained in(#M2) an AP but operates under the control of a GDD enabling STA.
+geolocation database dependent non-access point station (GDD non-AP STA): A station (STA) that is not contained in an AP but operates under the control of a geolocation database dependent (GDD) enabling STA.

-group addressed quality-of-service (QoS) management frame: [GQMF] A group addressed Management frame that is transmitted using the quality-of-service management frame (QMF) service.
+group addressed quality-of-service management frame (GQMF): A group addressed Management frame that is transmitted using the quality-of-service management frame (QMF) service.

-group addressed wake-up radio (WUR) wake-up frame: [group addressed WUR wake-up frame] A WUR Wake-up frame with the ID field set to group identifier (ID).
+group addressed wake-up radio wake-up frame (group addressed WUR wake-up frame): A WUR Wake-up frame with the ID field set to group identifier (ID).

-groupcast with retries (GCR) active (GCR-A) delivery: [GCR-A delivery] A delivery method for a group addressed stream subject to a GCR agreement wherein the frames are transmitted without regard to the power state of non–access point (non-AP) stations (STAs).
+groupcast with retries active delivery (GCR-A delivery): A delivery method for a group addressed stream subject to a groupcast with retries (GCR) agreement wherein the frames are transmitted without regard to the power state of non–access point (non-AP) stations (STAs).

-groupcast with retries (GCR) concealment address: [GCR concealment address] A medium access control (MAC) address that is used to prevent group addressed frames transmitted via the GCR unsolicited retry or GCR block ack retransmission policies from being passed up the medium access control service access point (MAC SAP) of GCR-incapable stations (STAs).
+groupcast with retries concealment address (GCR concealment address): A medium access control (MAC) address that is used to prevent group addressed frames transmitted via the groupcast with retries (GCR) unsolicited retry or GCR block ack retransmission policies from being passed up the medium access control service access point (MAC SAP) of GCR-incapable stations (STAs).

-groupcast with retries (GCR) frame: [GCR frame] A group addressed frame subject to a GCR agreement between the access point (AP) and at least one station (STA) within the infrastructure basic service set (BSS) or between peer mesh STAs in a mesh BSS.
+groupcast with retries frame (GCR frame): A group addressed frame subject to a groupcast with retries (GCR) agreement between the access point (AP) and at least one station (STA) within the infrastructure basic service set (BSS) or between peer mesh STAs in a mesh BSS.

-groupcast with retries (GCR) group address: [GCR group address] A group address subject to a GCR agreement between the access point (AP) and at least one station (STA) within the basic service set (BSS) or between peer mesh STAs in a mesh BSS.
+groupcast with retries group address (GCR group address): A group address subject to a groupcast with retries (GCR) agreement between the access point (AP) and at least one station (STA) within the basic service set (BSS) or between peer mesh STAs in a mesh BSS.

-groupcast with retries (GCR) service: [GCR service] A means for transmission and retransmission of medium access control (MAC) service data units (MSDUs) to a destination that is a group address.
+groupcast with retries service (GCR service): A means for transmission and retransmission of medium access control (MAC) service data units (MSDUs) to a destination that is a group address.
 The GCR service provides greater reliability by using group addressed retransmissions, concealed from GCR incapable stations (STAs).

-groupcast with retries (GCR) service period (GCR-SP) aggregate medium access control (MAC) service data unit (A-MSDU): [GCR-SP A-MSDU] An A-MSDU subject to the GCR service with the delivery method equal to GCR-SP.
+groupcast with retries service period aggregate medium access control service data unit (GCR-SP A-MSDU): An aggregate medium access control (MAC) service data unit (A-MSDU) subject to the GCR service with the delivery method equal to GCR-SP.

-groupcast with retries (GCR) service period (GCR-SP) frame: [GCR-SP frame] A frame subject to the GCR service when the delivery method is GCR-SP.
+groupcast with retries service period frame (GCR-SP frame): A frame subject to the GCR service when the delivery method is GCR-SP.

-groupcast with retries (GCR) service period (GCR-SP) medium access control (MAC) service data unit (MSDU): [GCR-SP MSDU] An MSDU subject to the GCR service with the delivery method equal to GCR-SP.
+groupcast with retries service period medium access control service data unit (GCR-SP MSDU): A medium access control (MAC) service data unit (MSDU) subject to the GCR service with the delivery method equal to GCR-SP.